 - an independent expert panel sets the rate without the lord chancellor’s involvement

 - government commissions more research to justify changes to the discount rate, particularly on how claimants invest their damages

 More personal injury cases will be treated as small claims.
 Many claimants may decide not to be represented by a solicitor, as they will not be able to recover their costs.

 December 2018 – Civil Liability Act passed

 The Civil Liability Act 2018 was passed on 20 December 2018.
 Full details will be set out in regulations.
-The reforms are expected to be introduced in April 2020.
+The reforms were expected to be introduced in April 2020.

 September 2018 – changes to Civil Liability Bill

 We welcomed changes to the Civil Liability Bill that address some of our concerns.
 Vulnerable road users – cyclists and pedestrians – will be excluded.
 Courts will be able to increase compensation decided by tariffs in exceptional circumstances.

 May 2018 – Justice Select Committee report